 Chess, taught in kindergarten, first and second grade classrooms, promotes concentration, self-discipline and strategic thinking skills.
 Other enrichments in place this year include bridge for Grade 3, the Continental Math League in Grades 2-8; the WordMasters Challenges, as well as the NYC Spelling Bee in Grades 3-8.
 Fifth graders participate in a law program.
 Middle school students participate in the Debate Team, Math Team, and Science Olympiad Team.
 Grades 7 and 8 students send teams to the Math Counts Competition and 8th graders focus on a variety of community service projects as part of the enrichment curriculum.

 Our Spanish teachers visit each class beginning in kindergarten.
-Grades 5-8 students pursue a more rigorous and formal study of Spanish language and culture, incorporating expanded opportunities for students to utilize their Spanish language skills.
-The Anderson Middle Spanish curriculum also includes preparation for the New York State Proficiency exam for those students who are interested.
+While Spanish is an exposure program in grades K-4, grades 5-8 students pursue a more rigorous and formal study of Spanish language and culture, incorporating expanded opportunities for students to utilize their Spanish language skills.
+The Anderson Middle School Spanish curriculum also includes preparation for the New York State Proficiency exam for those students who are interested in gaining high school credit.

 Reading and writers' workshops are presented within the New York State curriculum guidelines.
 Read-aloud, accountable talk and analysis of stories are some of the components stressed within the literary program.